MTI Campus Center

 Unofficial Withdrawal (non-active students)

-Students who leave MTI without completing the required withdrawal paperwork and have all unearned failing grades (failing due to non-academic activity)are considered “unofficial withdrawals.
+Students who leave Mitchell Tech without completing the required withdrawal paperwork and have all unearned failing grades (failing due to non-academic activity)are considered “unofficial withdrawals.
 Students that are considered Unofficial Withdrawals will receive all failing grades for their coursework and their withdrawal date will be considered the midpoint of the semester (mid-terms).
 A 50% refund for unofficial withdrawals will be applied.
 A Return of Title IV funds will be calculated and federal funds will be sent back to the Department of Education.

 Academic Activity Defined: